Dageus/homelab/docs/proxmox/lxc_container.md

 "origin=Debian,codename=${distro_codename}-security,label=Debian-Security";
 ```

-if you also want to include the Proxmox repository in the updates, add this line:
+If you also want to include the Proxmox repository in the updates, add this line:

 `"origin=Proxmox,codename=${distro_codename},label=Proxmox Debian Repository";`

-if you have docker, it goes like this:
+If you have docker, it goes like this:

 `"origin=Docker,codename=${distro_codename},label=Docker";`